-Nisos Skhinousa (or Schoinousa) is an island in the Middle Cyclades, located to the south of the larger Naxos.
-Its most vivid characteristic is its participation in the Natura 2000 project owing to its rich, endemic flora and fauna.
-It is a part of the municipality of Naxos and the Lesser Cyclades since 2011 and has two major anchorages, Mirsini and Agrilos.
+Nisos Skhinousa (also known as Schoinousa, Schinousa or Schinoussa) is an island in the Middle Cyclades, located to the south of the larger Naxos.
+Skhinousa belongs to the Natura 2000 project owing to its rich, endemic flora and fauna.
+It is a part of the municipality of Naxos and the Lesser Cyclades since 2011 and has two major anchorages, Port Mirsini and Nisis Agrilos.

 Skhinousa has ruins of ancient monuments, a Byzantian church, and a castle that are usually part of a tour itinerary on the island.

 The Mirsini anchorage is the preferred bay for mooring private yachts as it provides excellent cover from the meltemi.
 Anchor suggestion is between five and eight meters because of the poor holding.
 The shores and beds are lined with sand, rocks, and reefs, which can make navigating slightly difficult.
 If you choose to anchor at the Mirsini bay, consider getting a map.

 The other main anchorage is Agrilos which has a fairly shallow passage between itself and Schinoussa and no amenities to speak of.

 If you don’t have your own yacht, you can use the ferries that depart from Piraeus, Naxos, Iraklia, Koufonisia, and Amorgos.

 There are three main settlements on Schinoussa, the largest of which is Chora the island’s capital a short walk from another of the two settlements Mersini where the port is, with the third being the smaller village of Mesaria.